No (Meghan Trainor song): Composition and lyrics

 "No" is three minutes and 33 seconds long.
 Reed played keyboards, piano, and produced and programmed the song.
 Ethan Shumaker engineered it at Reed's studio in Elysian Park, Los Angeles, Chris Gehringer mastered it at Sterling Sound in New York, and Manny Marroquin mixed it at the Carriage House studio in Nolensville, Tennessee.

 "No" is inspired by 1990s music and R&B. Billboards Joe Lynch described the song as a "dance-y pop anthem".
 Trainor opens it by singing doo-wop vocals over retro style music, reminiscent of her debut major-label studio album Title (2015), which transitions into crisp guitar instrumentation and a beat that recalls The Neptunes.
 Trainor intended for the transition to surprise listeners who may be expecting "No" to sound like her usual music: "Yeah, you think this is Meghan Trainor?
 Here we go, drop the beat."
 Fuse's Emilee Lindner compared Trainor's flow on the song to Mýa's 2003 single "My Love Is Like ...
 Wo", noting that the chord progression in the chorus is akin to the work of Max Martin.
-Spins Brennan Carley and Time's Nolan Feeney compared its melody and guitar squeals to early Britney Spears and NSYNC songs.
+Spins Brennan Carley and Time's Nolan Feeney compared its melody and guitar squeals to those of turn-of-the-millennium pop songs by Britney Spears and NSYNC.
 The instrumentation of "No" also makes use of whistles, described by Isabella Biedenharn of Entertainment Weekly as "a catchy sundae of whistles and sassy quips".
 Knoxville News Sentinels Chuck Campbell called the song a "clubby/girl-group rumbler".

 "No" has lyrics about sexual consent and women's empowerment.
 The song discusses men who approach women and are unable to accept it when their advances are rejected.
 During its chorus, Trainor repeats the word "no" several times to emphasize the eternal nature and decisiveness of the word: "My name is no, my sign is no, my number is no." She proceeds to decline an assertive male counterpart's offer to dance with her and asks him to back off.
 Trainor affirms that she could court a man if she intended to, but it is not her priority.
 When asked about her inspiration for "No", she stated that she wanted to be better at being single, and wanted the song to help young women and teenagers realize they do not need a suitor, and that they "can go out with [their] girls and have just as much fun".